Your Security Is Our Concern

 There are many ways people may try to breach your account, from low tech efforts such as “dumpster diving” (literally, going into garbage cans to find statements or other financial information which may have been thrown into the trash) to “phishing” (sending an e-mail to a user falsely claiming to be an established legitimate enterprise in an attempt to scam the user into surrendering private information that will be used for identity theft).

 The most common phishing scheme directs you to a web site where you are asked to update personal information, such as passwords and credit card, social security, and bank account numbers, that the legitimate organization already has.
 The web site, however, is bogus and set up only to steal the user’s information.

 Denali Alaskan never asks for such information via e-mail, nor do our staff members call you to ask for such information over the phone.

 Security Access Codes…taking protection to a new level

-One of the new facets of the new system is the new “Security Access Code” system, which replaced the old “Multi-factor Authentication” security system.
+Denali Alaskan's home banking is one of the most secure and dynamic systems available on the market.
+The new “Security Access Code” system, which replaced the old “Multi-factor Authentication” security system, helps protect your account.

 For more information about the new home banking system and all of the great new features it offers, please visit our learning center or call the Member Contact Center at 257-7200, option 3, or toll-free at (800) 764-1123, option 3.
 The Member Contact Center has created a short guide to help steer you through the new system, and put you back in the driver’s seat as you take charge of your account.